andreped/fast-stain-normalization/README.md

 ## Experiment

 For the benchmarking we used the libraries: [ITKColorNormalization](https://github.com/InsightSoftwareConsortium/ITKColorNormalization) and [StainTools](https://github.com/Peter554/StainTools).
 ITK included an implementation of the Vahadane algorithm, whereas StainTools included implementations of the Vahadane, Macenko, and Reinhard algorithms.
 Runtime experiments were conducted over 50 iterations using default parameters, and the mean and standard deviation were reported.
-The hardware used was an eight-core, Intel i7-9800X CPU, with 64 GB RAM, using the Ubuntu Linux 18.04 operating system.
+The hardware used was an eight-core Intel i7-9800X CPU, with 32 GB RAM, using the Ubuntu Linux 18.04 operating system.

 ## Result